BlueBrain/neurodamus/docs/examples.rst

 -----------

-Neurodamus-py, as an application, is very similar to the HOC version, both run a simulaton fully unmanned guided by the BlueConfig.
+Neurodamus-py, as an application, is very similar to the HOC version, both run a simulaton fully unmanned guided by the simulation config file.
 However, neurodamus-py does accept CLI options to define some parameters of the simulations.

 Once installed, you should be able to find `neurodamus` in your path: